datapython/Rnotes/content/authors/admin/_index.md

 title: Shengguo Li
 ---

-Shengguo Li is a principle statistician working at Rutgers University.
-He is interested in data science and statistical modeling using R and python.
-He has a biomedical research background as well as statistics.
+I am a principle statistician working at Rutgers University.
+I am very interested in data science and statistical modeling using R and python.
+Also I have a biomedical research background as well.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.